Few things in life get better with age: wine and cheese, as we all know, being some of them. But what about your skincare routine?

 Visit a board-certified dermatologist

 As we all know, getting older isn't exactly a walk in the park.
 We start to lose our energy, our skin starts to wrinkle, and our hair starts to thin.
-But believe it or not, there is one silver lining to this whole aging process: visiting a dermatologist.
+But believe it or not, there is one silver lining to this whole aging process: visiting a board certified dermatologist.

 That's right - going to see a doctor about your skin can actually help you to look younger.
 Here's how: dermatologists can prescribe anti-aging creams and serums that are full of powerful ingredients that can help to plump up your skin, smooth out wrinkles, and even out your skin texture.